Tony Marston's Blog About software development, PHP and OOP

 order-object (2K)

 Far too many OO programmers seem to think that the concept of an "order" requires a single class which encompasses all of the data even when that data is split across several database tables.
 What they totally fail to take into consideration is that it will be necessary, within the application, to write to or read from tables individually rather than collectively.
-Each database table should really be considered as a separate entity in its own right by virtue of the fact that it has its own properties and its own validation rules, with the only simiarity being that it shares the same CRUD operations as all the other tables.
+Each database table should really be considered as a separate entity in its own right by virtue of the fact that it has its own properties and its own validation rules, with the only similarity being that it shares the same CRUD operations as all the other tables.
 The compound class will therefore require separate methods for each table within the collection, and these method names must contain the name of the table on which they operate and the operation which is to be performed.
 This in turn means that there must be special controllers which reference these unique method names, which in turn means that the controller(s) are tightly coupled to this single compound class.
 As tight coupling is supposed to be a bad thing, how can this structure be justified?

 Too much separation